0xjba/WhatsAuto/README.md

 - [Weather API](https://openweathermap.org/api) (Share Up to date weather reports)
 - [Stock Market API](https://finnhub.io/) (Up to date Stock & Crypto Market Data)
 - [Football API](https://www.api-football.com/) (Live Scores or Highlights of all Football Matches)

+Wanna Brainstorm more!
+Code for this program & different implementations is on my GitHub, feel free to fork, send amazing PRs to it ✨